sercankulcu/sercankulcu.github.io/_thoughts/agnosticism.md

 This matters outside religion as well.

 In technical work, the most expensive mistakes often begin with hidden certainty.
 We assume the bottleneck before measuring it.
 We choose an architecture before understanding the constraints.
-We become loyal to a tool and then redesign the problem so that the tool remains correct.
+We become loyal to a tool and then quietly redesign the problem so the tool remains correct.

 The mature response is not endless doubt.
 Decisions still have to be made.